-50 See SARS's statement following the case, as cited by H Coetzee in "Assessed Losses - The Final Blow?"
-(October 1998) Accountancy SA 19 at 33.
-51 1948 (4) SA 580 (A), 15 SATC 381.
+See SARS's statement following the case, as cited by Coetzee, H (October 1998) in "Assessed Losses - The Final Blow?"
+Accountancy SA 19 at 33. &lt;sup>59 1948 (4) SA 580 (A), 15 SATC 381.

-52 (1953) 19 SATC 320 (T).
+60 (1953) 19 SATC 320 (T).

-derive some income from trade before set-off can occur was not decided as this issue was not contested by the Commissioner.
-The use of this case as authority on this point is therefore questionable.
 The crux of the argument, however, is that a company should be able to strike a balance even if its "income so derived" (that is, tax profit or loss) is nil.
-Support for this view can be found in the dictum of Schreiner ACJ in CIR v Louis Zinn Organization (Pty) Ltd53 in which it was accepted that a set-off could take place when an assessed loss was incurred in the current year (see 4.1.1).
+Support for this view can be found in the dictum of Schreiner ACJ in CIR v Louis Zinn Organization (Pty) Ltd in which it was accepted that a set-off could take place when an assessed loss was incurred in the current year (see 4.1.1).
 5. SARS's view SARS is of the view that section 20 contains a trade requirement and an income from trade requirement.
 Both these requirements must be satisfied before an assessed loss may be carried forward.
 SARS does, however, accept that this may have some unintended results.
-In dealing with the problem SARS will accept that as long as the company has proved that a trade has been carried on during the current year of assessment, the company will be entitled to set off its balance of assessed loss from the preceding year, notwithstanding the fact that income may not have accrued from the carrying on of that trade.
+In dealing with the problem, SARS will accept that as long as the company has proved that a trade has been carried on during the current year of assessment, the company will be entitled to set off its balance of assessed loss from the preceding year, notwithstanding the fact that income may not have accrued from the carrying on of that trade.
 This concession is limited to situations in which it is clear that trade has been carried on.
 SARS will apply an objective test in order to determine that a trade has in fact been carried on.
 It will not be sufficient that there was a mere intention to trade or some preparatory activities.
 The fact that no income was earned during the year of assessment must be incidental or result from the nature of the trade carried on by the company.
 Example - Carry-forward of an assessed loss when trade carried on but no income derived from trade Facts:

-Pecan Nut (Pty) Ltd was formed on 1 March 2012 with a February year-end for the purpose of operating a pecan nut farm.
-On 1 April 2012 it acquired a suitable piece of land and began planting small pecan nut trees during the months that followed.
+Pecan Nut (Pty) Ltd was formed on 1 March 2020 with a February year-end for the purpose of operating a pecan nut farm.
+On 1 April 2020 it acquired a suitable piece of land and began planting small pecan nut trees during the months that followed.
 It was expected that the trees would be ready for harvesting only in four years' time.
-During the 2013 to 2016 years of assessment the company derived no income although it incurred considerable expenditure in each of these years in cultivating the nut trees.
-During the 2017 year of assessment the company started harvesting nuts and sold them to a number of retail outlets.
+During the 2021 to 2024 years of assessment the company derived no income although it incurred considerable expenditure in each of these years in cultivating the nut trees.
+During the 2025 year of assessment the company started harvesting nuts and sold them to a number of retail outlets.
 Result:

-Despite the company not having derived any income from trade during the 2013 to 2016 years of assessment, SARS will permit the company to carry forward its 2013 to 2016 assessed losses and set them off against the income derived in the 2017 year of assessment.
+Despite the company not having derived any income from trade during the 2021 to 2024 years of assessment, SARS will permit the company to carry forward its 2021 to 2024 assessed losses and set them off against the income derived in the 2025 year of assessment to the extent that the amount of such setoff does not exceed the higher of R1 million and 80% of the taxable income.
 The reason for the failure to derive any income during the years in question clearly stems from the nature of the company's trade.
-53 1958 (4) SA 477 (A), 22 SATC 85 at 95.
+61 1958 (4) SA 477 (A), 22 SATC 85 at 95.